metacurrency/ceptr-org/whitepapers/Holochains.md

 Distributed computing capacities have certainly expanded with virtualizion in cloud services and other clusters of computers.
 Yet generalized, large-scale distributed computing still seems to be out reach.
 Although Ethereum has made solid headway in reaching some scale, there is much farther to go for ...

+DHT "backed" by many parallel signed chains for data provenance.
+Signed chains provide non-repudiable versioning and accountability for local vantage point Sharding into neighborhoods.
+Unpredictability of hash provides honest/uncoordinated defense with extremely high probability (much higher than 51%)

 Benefit of solving this problem
 Pain points it would alleviate.